 The skin barrier may take months to recover fully.
 Using gentle cleansers, moisturizers, and sun protection supports recovery.
 Permanent structural skin damage has not been demonstrated in clinical studies.

-Long-term side effects of Accutane in females are often discussed online, particularly regarding hormonal or reproductive health.
-Research does not show lasting hormonal disruption after treatment.
+Regarding hormonal and reproductive health, research does not show lasting disruption after treatment.
 Menstrual cycles typically return to normal once therapy ends.

 Some women report vaginal dryness or discomfort.
 These symptoms may be due to mucosal dryness rather than hormonal changes.
 There is no evidence that isotretinoin causes permanent reproductive harm when pregnancy prevention rules are followed.